“Stories Out of School” Flash Fiction Contest

 2024 Contest

-The judge for this year's contest was Pulitzer Prize finalist and MacArthur "genius" Karen Russell.
-The winning story will be published in A Public Space's print edition and the author will receive $1,000.
+The judge was Pulitzer Prize finalist and MacArthur "genius" Karen Russell.
+The winning story was published in A Public Space's print edition and the author received $1,000.

 First Prize